What is Residence Life?

 Residence Life is a programme of support and events aimed at ensuring all Edinburgh Napier students benefit from the university experience and have all the available resources to help them succeed personally, socially and academically.

-Both our Accommodation Officers and Resident Assistants are on hand to support our students, whether it’s for informal chats or general advice.
+Both our Student Accommodation team and Resident Assistants are on hand to support our students, whether it’s for informal chats or general advice.
 We run a number of events through the year, from information sessions, workshops and housing fairs to fun activities and excursions including sightseeing trips, bowling, and pizza and games nights.

 Join our new Residents' Committee

 We are excited to have introduced a residents' committee at each of our three accommodation sites.
 We're keen for our residents to use their voices to shape not only their own experiences at student accommodation, but that of future residents.